ardatan/graphql-tools/website/docs/stitch-schema-extensions.md

 },
 ```

 The `selectionSet` specifies the key field(s) needed from an object to query for its associations.
 For example, `Chirp.author` will require that a Chirp provide its `authorId`.
 Rather than relying on incoming queries to manually request this key for the association, the selectionSet will automatically be included in subschema requests to guarentee these fields are fetched.
+Dynamic selectionSets are also possible by providing a function that recieves a GraphQL `FieldNode` (the gateway field) and returns a `SelectionSetNode`.

 #### resolve